mandi1120/coffee_retail_analysis/README.md

 - Colombian Coffee was #1 in profits for individual products, earning $33k for the year.
 - Green Tea profits were slightly negative.

 To continue the analysis given additional time and resources, some additional insights that may impact overall conclusions are listed below:
 - What caused the higher dollar sales in the West Market?
 Is their pricing higher than other markets, or did they just sell more product?
 - How many units of each product were sold?
 - Do some products sell better during certain times of the year?
 - What is the average customer rating for each store?

+**Conclusions & Recommendations:**

+Overall:
+- The Bucks overall performance in 2013 was healthy.
+- The company’s sales exceeded its expenses and its expected sales throughout the year.

+Market Performance:
+- The West and Central markets led the company’s success.
+- The South and North markets provide opportunities for growth.

+Product Performance:
+- When it comes to the company’s product offerings, Colombian Coffee was a standout bringing in $65k in sales and $33k in profits alone.
+- Due to Green Tea’s negative profits, the company should **consider increasing the product’s selling price** to drive up its resulting profit margin.